manthan2905/IT202-007/public_html/Project/proposal.md

 The only fields that may be cleared are the password fields

   -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
     https://github.com/manthan2905/IT202-007/pull/46